 Every time a visitor clears their cookies or opens your site from a different browser, Analytics counts their first new visit toward Unique Visitors.

 A visit is a single browsing session by the same visitor.
 A visit can encompass multiple page views.
 Visits are a good measure of attention on your site because they correlate with a single browsing session and are frequently used in marketing applications.

 We track visits with a browser cookie that expires after 30 minutes.
 Any hits within that 30-minute browsing session count as one visit.
 This means that one person can count as multiple visits in a day if they come to your site more than once.

 Page Views tracks how many actual page requests your site saw in the selected time period.
 Requests for specific image URLs or other scripts don’t count toward this number—only full page loads do.

+In rare cases, Unique Visitors, which is typically lower than Visits, might be greater than Visits when viewing shorter date ranges.
 This could happen because only the first page view of a new browsing session counts toward a visit.
-So, a visit that straddles the midnight boundary might contribute to the next day’s Audience Size, but not Visits.
+So, a visit that straddles the midnight boundary might contribute to the next day’s Unique Visitors, but not Visits.